diegomezg/devops-trainee-program/12.5 - Ansible basics/activities/Working-setup.md

 Ansible is nice.
 For this course, let's create our own lab using only a few commads.

- - Install the virtualbox plugin to share and do nice stuff: (If you haven't installed virtualbox at this point.. is a good idea to start before with it)
+ - Install the VirtualBox plugin to share
 ```sh
 vagrant plugin install vagrant-vbguest
 ```